WestCoastGod/Hand-Gesture-Music-Controller/README.md

 - Press `m` to switch between Frequency Mode and Discrete Midi Mode.
 - Press `i` to switch between instruments.
-- Press `s` to reset the position for MIDI note calculation.
+- Touch thumb and middle thinger to reset the position for MIDI note calculation.
-- Press `z` to play the sound based on the detected gesture.
+- Touch thumb and index finger to play the sound based on the detected gesture.
 - Press `q` to quit the program.

 ### Gestures

 - `Fist`: Plays a sound with frequency 0 or stops the sound.
 - `Open Hand`: Plays a sound based on the current mode and hand position.
+- `One`: Starts a recording in Track Overlay Mode.

 ### Example Usage

 1. Start the program.
 2. Press `m` to switch to Discrete Midi Mode.
-3. Press `s` to reset position.
+3. Touch thumb and middle finger to reset position.
 4. Press `i` to switch to Hand flute.
 5. Make a fist to stop the sound.
 6. Open your hand and move it up or down to change the MIDI note.
-7. Press `z` to play the sound.
+7. Touch thumb and index finger to play the sound.
 8. Press `q` to quit the program.

-## GUI Version

-### Running the program

-1. Open `sound_syn.scd` in SuperCollider.
-2. Boot the server, can use `ctrl/cmd + B`.
-3. Evaluate file or session, can use `ctrl/cmd + enter`.
-4. Open a terminal and navigate to the directory containing `gui_version.py`</mark>`.
-5. Run the script.

-### Using the Program

-- The program will open a GUI window with the title "Hand Gesture Music Controller".
-- The GUI will display the video feed from your webcam and information about the current mode and instrument.

-### Modes

-- **Frequency Mode**: The frequency of the sound is controlled by the vertical position of your hand.
-- **Discrete Midi Mode**: The MIDI note number is controlled by the vertical position of your hand. **_Remember to press `s` to reset position first_**.

-### Instruments

-- **Sine oscillator**
-- **Hand flute**

-### Controls

-- Click `Change Mode` button to switch between Frequency Mode and Discrete Midi Mode.
-- Click `Change Instrument` button to switch between instruments.
-- Click `Reset Position` button to reset the position for MIDI note calculation.
-- Click top right cross button to close window.
-- working...

-### Gestures

-- `Fist`: Plays a sound with frequency 0 or stops the sound.
-- `Open Hand`: Plays a sound based on the current mode and hand position.

-### Example Usage

-working...

 # Log